An Open Source Data Contamination Report for Large Language Models: Impact of Contamination on Model Performance

 \section{Impact of Contamination on Model Performance}

-To assess how data contamination impacts model evaluation, we assess the LLaMA series models on contaminated and clean splits of each benchmark.
+To assess how data contamination impacts model evaluation, we assess over 20 popular large language models on contaminated and clean splits of each benchmark.
 Contaminated subsets contain examples identified in the previous section as having verbatim matches in the Common Crawl training dataset.
 Clean subsets on the contrary, contain examples have no matches with the training set.
-We employ the LLMs evaluation platform \textit{OpenCompass} \cite{2023opencompass} in our experiments to provide in-context demonstrations, prompts, and metrics computing.
-Following \cite{touvron2023llama,touvron2023llama2}, we evaluated Winogrande, ARC, CommonsenseQA, and HellaSwag in zero-shot setting by prompting only with the question and choices, and we provided 5 examples as context for MMLU and C-Eval.
+We employ the third party LLMs evaluation platform \textit{OpenCompass} \cite{2023opencompass} in our experiments to provide in-context demonstrations, prompts, and metrics computing.
+Following \cite{touvron2023llama2,openai2023gpt4}, we evaluated Winogrande, ARC, CommonsenseQA, and HellaSwag in zero-shot setting by prompting only with the question and choices, but 5 examples are provided as context for MMLU and C-Eval.
 Accuracy was used as the metric.
 And we use perplexity to obtain the inference result, i.e., taking the choice with the lowest ppl as the predicted answer.
+The results are presented in Table \ref{tab:results}.
+Note that the Dirty \romannumeral 1. set contains both \textit{input-only} contamination and \textit{input-and-label} contamination, but the Dirty \romannumeral 2. set is solely for \textit{input-and-label} contamination.
+We place a $\uparrow$ for a result on dirty samples if they gain an advantage against the clean set, otherwise we add a $\downarrow$.
+For Llama-1,2 series models, we use the search window of 2017-2020 according to their reported training data collection period.
+For all other models we use an estimated search window of 2017.01-2023.10 as their exact training data collection period are unknown.